DataBiosphere/jade-data-repo/README.md

 If you are making code changes, run:
 `./gradlew check`

+### Verify Pact contracts

+To verify that TDR adheres to the contracts published by its consumers, run:
+`./gradlew verifyPacts`

+By default, this will fetch published contracts from the live Pact broker.
+Results of Pact verification are only published when running in a CI environment (not locally).

 ### Run jade locally

 Before you run for the first time, you need to generate the credentials file by running `./render-configs.sh`